Frequent Wi-Fi interruptions: Causes and solutions

 Incompatibility is probably the most common cause of Wi-Fi problems.
 There are so many hardware vendors, with many devices and models.
 Add to this bucket the rapid development of machines, software and technologies each year and you will see that the range of available wireless hardware becomes enormous.

-Remember that Wi-Fi supports routers, access points, extenders, repeaters, phones, laptops, IoT devices, cameras, etc. All these machines are difficult to keep in good interoperability, in all scenarios.
+Remember that Wi-Fi supports routers, access points, extenders, repeaters, phones, laptops, IoT devices, cameras, etc. All these machines are difficult to keep in good conditionity, in all scenarios.
 And let's not mention hardware and software quality and different Wi-Fi standards and levels.

 Signal saturation or interference